devdumpling/devdumpling/history/2025-06-21.md

 # Hi, I'm Dev(on) 👋

-*dev(on) • daily fresh 🥟*
+*[ dev • dad • dumpling ]*

-> The only way to learn a new programming language is by writing programs in it. — Dennis Ritchie
+> Debugging is twice as hard as writing the code in the first place. — Brian Kernighan

 *Auto-updated daily • 2025-06-21*